tahamahmoud7097-wq/VisualAlgoStudio/README.md

 ## Current Focus

-- Learning how to use backend with Node.js, express.js and SQLite properly.
+- Learning how to use backend with Node.js, express.js and SQLite properly so I can move onto Next.js so I can use child_process with rust for max performance.

-- Learning new algorithms, I'm currently learning more about pathfinding like A*, dijkstra and more.
+- Learning more about rust.

 ## How to run locally